-“First, he attempted to rob a train because he heard it had a caboose filled with booty, but his horse was couldn’t move fast enough to Keith to breach the train’s tail end.”
+“He tried to rob a train with a caboose filled with booty, but his Duff his horse was too slow for Keister to breach the train’s tail end.”

 “So then he started to rob banks?”
 Rufus asks.

-“Well, its easier to catch a bank,” Dad says.
-“Every time he robbed a bank, he wrote a note asking for money.
-And every time the letter was filled with cheeky language and police soon figured out Keith Keister was the poetic potty mouth robber.
+“Well, it’s easier to catch a bank,” Dad says.
+“Every time he robbed a one, Keith Keister asked for money in a note filled with cheeky language.
+The police soon figured out Keith Keister was the poetic potty mouth robber pretty easily.

 I know a young lady named Faye